Shopify dropshipping lessons – Boost your Shopify sales!

 - Google keyword planner: available once you have created a Google Ads account and it will show you the monthly searches on Google for the selected keywords.
 This way you can check if there is a good number of people looking for certain products.

 - Clever Ads keyword planner: an alternative to the previous one, as in order to get all the volumes and metrics in the Google Ads keyword search engine, you will be required to have an account with spend.
-This keyword planner, however, is powerful and free.
+This keyword planner, however, is powerful and easy.

 Once you have decided which products you will be selling, it is time to find the suppliers for these products.
 There is a lot of supplier information on the internet so you shouldn’t have any problem finding them.
 The most common scenario for the new Shopify users is to use Aliexpress as their main supplier because they offer some advantages: